Western Gateway policy fellows visit the University of Bath

 Learn more about our previous public policy research projects.

-An overview of the most recent reports and policy briefs produced by IPR.
+An overview of the most recent reports and policy briefs produced by the IPR.

-Learn more about our policymaker and practitioner programmes, and sabbatical and internship schemes.
+Learn more about our policymaker and practitioner opportunities.

 Outstanding national or international academics or policymakers can apply to spend up to six months with the IPR.